madfam-io/plinto/docs/historical/2025-01-archived-inaccurate/README.md

 ⚠️ **WARNING: DOCUMENTATION IN THIS DIRECTORY IS INACCURATE**

-These files have been archived because they contain severely incorrect assessments of the Plinto codebase that were disproven by evidence-based analysis in November 2025.
+These files have been archived because they contain severely incorrect assessments of the Janua codebase that were disproven by evidence-based analysis in November 2025.

 ## Why Archived